wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-global-web-presence-solution-overview.md

 -  Upload and stream videos globally with [Azure Media Services] 
--  Send emails to users with [SendGrid service in Azure gallery] 
+-  Send emails to users with [SendGrid service in Azure Marketplace] 

 ## More Resources